BIO

 “Mr. Speed is a tenor saxophonist and clarinetist who can find the logical strand in an abstract canvas, and turn wobbly irresolution into a form of riveting suspense.” — The New York Times

-Born in 1967 and raised in the Seattle area, Speed formed early bonds with Jim Black and Andrew D'Angelo—friendships that later led to the formation of Human Feel in Boston with guitarist Kurt Rosenwinkel.
-The group went on to release several acclaimed recordings, including Scatter (1992) and Gold (2019).
+Born in 1967 and raised in the Seattle area, Speed formed early bonds with Jim Black and Andrew D'Angelo — friendships that later led to the formation of Human Feel in Boston with guitarist Kurt Rosenwinkel.
+The group went on to release several acclaimed recordings, including Scatter (1992), Speak to It (1996), Galore (2006) and Gold (2019).

-After studying at the New England Conservatory and touring with the Artie Shaw Band (led by Dick Johnson), Speed moved to New York City, where he became a key figure in the downtown scene, notably through his work with Tim Berne’s Bloodcount (Unwound, Discretion, Saturation Point).
+After studying at the New England Conservatory Speed moved to New York City, where he became a key figure in the downtown scene, notably through his work with Tim Berne’s Bloodcount (Unwound, Discretion, Saturation Point).

-In a more acoustic and textural vein, The Clarinets (with Oscar Noriega and Anthony Burr) is devoted entirely to collective improvisation, using extended techniques and deep listening to create richly detailed, slowly unfolding soundscapes.
-The group has been praised for its boundary-blurring approach and was featured on NPR’s Fresh Air.
+The Clarinets (with Oscar Noriega and Anthony Burr) is devoted to collective improvisation, using extended techniques and deep listening to create richly detailed, slowly unfolding soundscapes.
+In 2006, the group was featured on NPR’s Fresh Air.

-Endangered Blood —formed in 2008 with Black, Noriega, and Trevor Dunn— was born from benefit concerts for Andrew D'Angelo and evolved into a powerhouse group combining post-bop, New Orleans funeral marches, chromaticism, avant-garde jazz, and punk energy (Work Your Magic 2013, NPR Tiny Desk Concert 2012).
+Endangered Blood — formed in 2008 with Black, Noriega, and Trevor Dunn — was born from benefit concerts for Andrew D’Angelo and evolved into a powerhouse group combining post-bop, New Orleans funeral marches, and avant-garde jazz with a raw, high-intensity approach (Work Your Magic 2013, NPR Tiny Desk Concert 2012).

 Broken Shadows (with Tim Berne, Reid Anderson, and Dave King) reinterprets the music of Ornette Coleman and Julius Hemphill with raw energy and modernist improvisation, drawing on deep American roots (Broken Shadows, 2019 Intakt).